Swiftal13/The-Self-taught-Computer-Scientist/Math.md

 ampersand symbol &

 ### OR
-works bit by bit, returns 1 when one or more of the two bits is True, returns False when both are False pipe symbol
+works bit by bit, returns 1 when one or more of the two bits is True, returns False when both are False<br>
+pipe symbol